-We provide the named executive officers with perquisites and other benefits, including expatriate benefits, that the Committee believes are reasonable and consistent with our overall compensation program to better enable us to attract and retain superior employees for key positions.
-Generally, perquisites are determined based upon what the Committee considers to be the most customary perquisites offered by our select peer group and are not based upon a median cost for specific perquisites or for the perquisites in aggregate.
-The Committee determines the level and types of expatriate benefits for the executive officers based on local market surveys taken by our human resources group.
+We provide the named executive officers with perquisites and other benefits, including expatriate benefits, which the Committee believes are reasonable and consistent with our overall compensation program to better enable us to attract and retain superior employees for key positions.
+Generally, perquisites are determined based upon what the Committee considers to be customary perquisites offered by our select peer group and are not based upon a median cost for specific perquisites or for the perquisites in aggregate.
+The Committee determines the level and types of expatriate benefits for the named executive officers based on local market surveys taken by our human resources group.
 These surveys are not limited to our select peer group, but include a broad range of companies based outside of Korea but with significant operations in Korea.
 Attributed costs of the personal benefits for the named executive officers are set forth in the Summary Compensation Table below.
+Expatriate benefits allow us to retain key personnel on expatriate assignments and minimize any financial impacts associated with such assignments.

-Mr. YJ Kim, Mr. J. Kim and Mr. T. Kim were expatriates during 2016, 2015 and 2014, and received expatriate benefits commensurate with market practice in Korea.
-These benefits, which were determined on an individual basis, included housing allowances, relocation and repatriation allowances, insurance premiums, reimbursement for the use of a car, home leave flights, living expenses, children's tuition allowances, tax equalization payments and tax advisory services, each as the Committee deemed appropriate and in accordance with internal policies approved by our Board of Directors in effect from time to time.
+Mr. YJ Kim, Mr. J. Kim and Mr. T. Kim were expatriates during 2017, 2016 and 2015, and received expatriate benefits commensurate with market practice in Korea.
+These benefits, which were determined on an individual basis, included housing allowances, relocation and repatriation allowances, insurance premiums, reimbursement for the use of a car, home leave flights, living expenses, children's tuition allowances, tax equalization payments and tax advisory services, each as the Committee deemed appropriate and in accordance with internal policies approved by our Board in effect from time to time.
+In addition, Mr. TJ Lee is entitled to customary employee benefits as well as a monthly housing allowance of 3,600,000 Korean won.
+In 2017, Mr. YJ Kim also received certain one-time or special allowance payments relating to the relocation of his family to the United States, as further detailed in the Summary Compensation Table below.
+As discussed in the Executive Summary, the Committee made certain clarifying changes to Mr. YJ Kim's applicable expatriate benefits to reflect his current entitlements and avoid any potential duplication of benefits resulting therefrom, including providing that his expatriate benefits will not include an allowance for his children's tuition or certain other family living expenses.